Emerald L King

 cosplay - Japanese literature - popular culture

-Photography and Editing by Jo of RedScarf Photography
+Photography and Editing by Moogle Mini

 Emerald L King first started cosplaying in 2007 when she was approached to give a talk on magical girls at her local anime convention.
 Since then she has created over 40 costumes based on anime and manga by artists such as Matsumoto Leiji, CLAMP and Yamato Waki, and computer games by Koei and Square Enix.
-Emerald’s work often incorporates antique kimono silks and focuses on creating garments rather than throw away costumes.
+Emerald’s work often incorporates antique kimono silks and leather, and focuses on creating garments rather than throw away costumes.

-Directory of Japanese Arts & Culture in Australia.
+Updated from Emerald’s entry in the Directory of Japanese Arts & Culture in Australia.